hmonroe/guiguts/README.txt

-Other new features are: a "View in Browser" and Hyperlink page numbers buttons on the HTML palette, tearoff of the Unicode menu, listing small caps in the Word Frequency popup, automatic checking for updates (which can be turned off), horizontal rules as css, if nothing is found the cursor returns to the starting point, better ability to find executables automatically, GutWrench scanno files are included, inclusion of rfrank's pphtml and pptxt scripts, a warning to use human readable filenames, option to include goodwords in spellcheck project dictionary, a text processing menu to ease conversion of bold/italics/small caps, the label Image #nnn in Configure Page Labels is clickable, added Find Transliterations and Find Orphaned Markup (before it only searched for unmatched brackets) to Search menu, Adjust Page Markers menu is accessible from the File menu.
+Other new features are: a "View in Browser" and Hyperlink page numbers buttons on the HTML palette, tearoff of the Unicode menu, listing small caps in the Word Frequency popup, automatic checking for updates (which can be turned off), horizontal rules as css, an option if nothing is found to return to the starting point, better ability to find executables automatically, GutWrench scanno files are included, , a warning to use human readable filenames, option to include goodwords in spellcheck project dictionary, a text processing menu to ease conversion of bold/italics/small caps, the label Image #nnn in Configure Page Labels is clickable, added Find Transliterations and Find Orphaned Markup (before it only searched for unmatched brackets) to Search menu, Adjust Page Markers menu is accessible from the File menu.
+Most popups now remember if they have been moved or resized.
+Unless the user has previously set the size of the main screen, it is maximized (nearly) on the first run.
 For developers, there are internal improvements, including partial refactoring of functionality into perl modules and a unit testing framework.

 Bug fixes include: Dash or periods in the proofer's name no longer